 Sun Valley, Idaho

-Snowbirds seeking short lift lines, perfectly groomed trails and a little historic charm to boot will find it at America’s first destination ski resort, Sun Valley, where the Sun Valley Inn is newly renovated, the dining scene is updated and the mountains’s recently seen a slew of enhancements.
+Snowbirds seeking short lift lines, perfectly groomed trails, and a little historic charm to boot will find it at America’s first destination ski resort, Sun Valley, where the Sun Valley Inn is renovated, the dining scene is updated, and the mountains have seen a slew of enhancements.
 When your muscles ache from the slopes, there’s the picturesque outdoor hot tub or heated pool, and a 20,000 square foot spa that will fix you right up.

 It’s not as known as Western ski resorts, but Camden, Maine, is notable for at least one pretty cool reason: It’s the only place in America where skiers can gaze out over the Atlantic Ocean while skiing down the Camden Ski Bowl.
-The ideal place to install yourselves on your romantic getaway is in one of Camden Harbour Inn’s (a Relais and Chateaux property) two Grand Suites, with in-suite saunas large enough for two, steam and rain showers, plunge tubs and multiple fireplaces, alongside original artworks and a fine restaurant serving a drool-worthy five-course lobster tasting menu.
+The ideal place to install yourselves on your romantic getaway is in one of Camden Harbour Inn’s (a Relais & Chateaux property) two Grand Suites, with in-suite saunas large enough for two, steam and rain showers, plunge tubs, and multiple fireplaces, alongside original artworks and a fine restaurant serving a drool-worthy, five-course lobster tasting menu.